allencrm/pdsnd_github/README.md

 ### Credits
 1. Wes McKinney: Python for Data Analysis, 2nd edition.
 O'Reilly publishing, 2018.

-2. stackoverflow.com for:
+2. consulted stackoverflow.com for these questions:
     * Terminating a Python script
     * Re-assignment in Pandas: Copy or view?
     * How to print without newline or space?